smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 **1. Find the bottleneck**

-Since the elapsed time for the parsing and analysis was our primary concern we decided to focus on where the code was spending the most time.
-Our reasoning was if we could find and shrink the most active parts of the code we would make the whole process faster.
+Since the elapsed time for the overall process was our primary concern we decided to focus on where the code was spending the most time.
+Our reasoning was if we could find and shrink the most active methods we would make the whole process faster.

-With the slower packages, we started by attaching the built in profiler in Visual Studio to find the bottleneck.
-This uses a simple sampling mechanism to see where the code is spending the most time.
+We started by attaching Visual Studio's profiler and running the slow packages.
+The profiler used a simple sampling mechanism to see where the code is spending the most time.

 <figure id="ext-12-easy" class="image-center">
 	<img src="/images/ProfilerAttaching.png" />